BassamMasry/Lab_database_system/README.md

 # Hospital_Department_Database
-A full department database managment system for hospitals
+A full labs database managment system for hospitals

+you must specify 'sqlpass' as an environment variable with value <your sql server password>